 Enterprise Application Development can be smartly standardized in order to take advantage of existing code and component based architecture.
 Mark demonstrates an approach to clarify this EA pattern.
 6

-Apache CouchDB is an open source document NoSQL database that uses JSON for storing documents.
-In this article, Jan Lehnardt gives an overview of CouchDB, its architecture and what problems it aims to solve and why it is different from all other databases.
+Apache CouchDB is a Document NoSQL database that uses JSON for storing documents.
+In this article, Jan Lehnardt gives an overview of CouchDB, its architecture and what problems it aims to solve.
+3

 There's recently been a lot of discussion about the convergence of SOA Governance and API Management.
-Services and APIs appear to deal with similar concerns, but historically the approach & philosophy has been different.
-Is there convergence and how?
 InfoQ spoke to a panel of SOA Governance and API Management experts to garner their views.
 2